-Web browsers are software which read a website and display it on your computer.
-Examples are Google Chrome, Microsoft Edge and Firefox.
+Web browsers are software which reads information on the web and displays it on your computer.
+Examples are Chrome, Internet Explorer and Firefox.

-Search Engines are websites which index other web sites and help you find the information contained on them.
+Search Engines are websites which index other web sites and help you find information contained on them.
 Examples are Google, Bing and DuckDuckGo.